ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-tutorial-series/learning-ropes-nifi-tutorial2.md

 ### EvaluateJsonPath

 1\.
 Add the EvaluateJsonPath processor onto the NiFi graph.
 Connect InvokeHTTP to EvaluateJsonPath processor.
 When the Create Connection window appears, select **Response** checkbox.
-Click Apply.
+Click Add.

 2\ Open EvaluateJsonPath configure properties tab and update the original properties with the properties listed in **Table 2**.
 Note: add `city` and `neighborhoods_nearby` property by clicking the **New property** button, then insert their values into the properties tab.